Share this article

 What affects the size of a cat’s first litter of kittens?

-There are a lot of different natural and environmental reasons that can affect the size of a cat’s first litter of kittens.
+There are lots of different natural and environmental reasons that can affect the size of a cat’s first litter of kittens.
 A cat’s genetics, breed, and size will all determine the number of kittens she’ll have.
 If you’re the proud parent of a pregnant Siamese, you can certainly expect more than the average number of kittens in a litter.
 But, if you’re caring for a Himalayan queen, they can have as few as 2 or even just 1 kitten.

 A queen’s age will also determine the number of kittens in a litter - the older the queen, the fewer the kittens.